 Mentoring as Part of AT&T Aspire

-Employee Resource Groups
+Employee Resource Groups (ERGs)

 The ERGs are non-profit organizations that help members grow professionally and personally, support the company’s annual goals and serve the community.
 AT&T recognizes the value and goodwill that ERGs provide in furthering the company’s goals, values and interests.
-The combined ERGs in 2016 accounted for more than 369,914 volunteer hours and granted more than $699,900 in scholarships.
+The combined ERGs in 2017 accounted for more than 388,000 volunteer hours and granted more than $882,000 in scholarships.

-In 2016 our ERGs received several awards, including:
+In 2017, our ERGs received several awards, including:

-- DiversityInc ranked AT&T’s ERGs No. 1 on its Top 10 Companies for ERGs list, as part of AT&T’s overall No. 4 ranking among its “Top 50 Companies for Diversity
+- DiversityInc ranked AT&T’s ERGs No. 3 on its Top 12 Companies for ERGs list, as part of our 2017 overall No. 3 ranking among its Top 50 Companies for Diversity

 The Innovation Pipeline (TIP)

-2The financial equivalent is determined by using $23.56 per volunteer hour, which is based on the 2015 industry standard from Independent Sector, a leading non-profit organization that determines the financial equivalent for a variety of volunteer initiatives.
+2The financial equivalent is determined by using $24.14 per volunteer hour, which is based on the 2016 industry standard from Independent Sector, a leading non-profit organization that determines the financial equivalent for a variety of volunteer initiatives.

 3Charity Rewards are used by active employees to recommend an AT&T Foundation grant to a registered 501(c)(3) public charity.
 The AT&T Foundation reserves the right not to fund certain organizations.